 There are a great many wild plants and even more cultivated ones.
 It is not always clear whether they are safe.

-Coral Bells are not toxic to dogs.
-You don’t have to worry about your pet getting poisoned or otherwise getting hurt if heucheras are growing in your garden.
+Quick Answer: Coral Bells are not toxic to dogs.
+You don’t have to worry about your pet getting poisoned or hurt if heucheras grow in your garden.

 Are all parts non-toxic?